grdddj/done-for-today/plan.md

 ## Deep work

 Translations:
-- tests in french
+- rebase to master
+- change delimiter from asterisk to 0
-- making translations runnable on hardware
+- hardware speed experiments
-- planning the next steps with the blob
+- add header into the translation data

 ## Other work